-DALLOB as his true and lawful attorneys-in-fact for the purpose of s igning the Company's Annual Report on Form 10-K for the year ended December 31, Exchange Commission.
-Each of such attorneys-in-fact is appointed with full power to
+The undersigned director of CHEMED CORPORATION ("Company") hereby appoints KEVIN J. MCNAMARA and NAOMI C. DALLOB as his true and lawful attorneys-in-fact for the purpose of signing the Company's Annual Report on Form 10-K for the year ended December 31, 2014, and all amendments thereto, to be filed with the Securities and Exchange Commission.
+Each of such attorneys-in-fact is appointed with full power to act without the other.

-Dated: February 20, 2014

-/s/ Walter L. Krebs

-Walter L. Krebs
+/s/ Walter L. Krebs Walter L. Krebs

-The undersigned director of CHEMED CORPORATION ("Company") hereby appoints KEVIN J. MCNAMARA and NAOMI C. DALLOB as his true and lawful attorneys-in-fact for the purpose of signing the Company's Annual Report on Form 10-K for the year ended December 31, 2013, and all amendments thereto, to be filed with the Securities and Exchange Commission.
+The undersigned director of CHEMED CORPORATION ("Company") hereby appoints KEVIN J. MCNAMARA and NAOMI C. DALLOB as his true and lawful attorneys-in-fact for the purpose of signing the Company's Annual Report on Form 10-K for the year ended December 31, 2014, and all amendments thereto, to be filed with the Securities and Exchange Commission.
 Each of such attorneys-in-fact is appointed with full power to act without the other.